 - The Housekeeping department utilizes vacuum cleaners specifically designed by the CRI (Carpet and Rug Institute) to reduce indoor air pollutants.

-- The Housekeeping basic chemical package is Green Seal Certified.
+- Housekeeping’s basic chemical package is Green Seal Certified.

-- The resort has lowered the inventory of chemicals and hazardous substances as well as stored them in a controlled environment.
+- Overall, the resort has lowered the inventory of chemicals and hazardous substances as well as stored them in a controlled environment.

 - The resort donates leftover soap and bottled amenities to Clean the World, an organization that recycles and distributes these items to impoverished people world-wide.